SAMtoBAM/PAQman/README.md

 -p | --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output       Name of output folder for all results (default: paqman_output) -seq | --sequences	Whether or not to use scaffolds or contigs; provide 'scaffolds' to not break the assembly at N's (default: contigs)
+-mdb | --meryldb	A precomputed meryl database for your dataset.
+Generated automatically if not provided.
 -c | --cleanup      Remove a large number of files produced by each of the tools that can take up a lot of space.
 Choose between 'yes' or 'no' (default: 'yes')
 -h | --help         Print this help message
 ```